 There is very little scientific evidence to support any one biological cause leading to sexually compulsive behaviors.
 The fact is that sex addiction isn’t understood nearly as well as drug addiction.
 But findings show that:

-- Individuals who take stimulants which increase serotonin, dopamine and norepinephrine in the brain are more prone to hyper sexualized behavior.
+- Individuals who take stimulants that increase serotonin, dopamine, and norepinephrine in the brain are more prone to hypersexualized behavior.

 - There is a possibility that the areas in the brain responsible for reward and pleasure are affected by sex hormones, which facilitate the response towards sex and the desire for it.

 The question remains if it is possible to override the pleasure-seeking instinct?
 The answer is yes.
 As a matter of fact, the power of reasoning in the brain is what can help an individual with a sex addiction to stop the sexual behavior and control their impulses.
 The individual must understand the biological influences to be able to control their urges.
 Then, instead of choosing sex, the individual can choose bonding, attachment and commitment as alternative expressions.

 Of course this requires a lot of practice and self growth to begin with.
 Individuals with sexual compulsions are also advised to seek out counselors who specialize in treating their behavior.

 Do you want to overcome sexual addiction?
 Hired Power has the help you need.
 Call us on 1-800-910-9299